leighmcculloch/readprayrepeat.com/README.md

 ### Reading Plan and Videos
 The reading plan and videos were created by <a href="http://thebibleproject.tumblr.com/readscripture">The Bible Project</a>.
 This website is not associated with The Bible Project, and just displays the scripture and YouTube videos for each day in the reading plan.

-### Scripture Text
-Scripture used on the website is from the Contemporary English Version, Second Edition (CEV®) © 2006 American Bible Society.
-All rights reserved.
-Used with permission.

 ## Development

 ### Setup